Roy Cooper: Elections

-Cooper was elected North Carolina attorney general in November 2000, defeating Republican lawyer Dan Boyce and Reform Party candidate Margaret Palms.
-He took office on January 6, 2001; he was reelected in 2004.
-Cooper was mentioned as a possible Democratic candidate for governor in 2008, but decided to run for reelection as attorney general instead.
-He was easily reelected, defeating Republican Bob Crumley and garnering more votes than any other statewide candidate in the 2008 attorney general election.
+In January 2000, Cooper filed with the state Board of Elections to launch a campaign for North Carolina attorney general.
+In the November general election, he defeated Republican lawyer Dan Boyce and Reform Party candidate Margaret Palms.
+He took office on January 6, 2001, and was reelected in 2004.
+He was easily reelected in 2008, defeating Republican Bob Crumley and garnering more votes than any other statewide candidate that year.
+Cooper ran unopposed for a fourth term in 2012, and received 2,828,941 votes.

-Both state and national Democrats attempted to recruit him to run against Republican U.S. Senator Richard Burr in 2010, but he declined.
-In 2012, politicians suggested him as a possible candidate for governor of North Carolina after incumbent Governor Bev Perdue announced her retirement, but Cooper declined to run.
-His political consultant announced in 2011 that Cooper would seek a fourth term in 2012.
-He was unopposed in both the Democratic primary and the general election.
-In the November 2012 elections, Cooper received 2,828,941 votes.
+Both state and national Democrats attempted to recruit Cooper to run for governor in 2008, the U.S. Senate in 2010, and again for governor in 2012, but he declined each time.
+A 2009 Public Policy Polling survey matching him against incumbent U.S. Senator Richard Burr showed Cooper leading Burr by four points.

 Tenure

+In 2001, Cooper initiated legislation that established new mentoring and tutoring programs for middle and high school students out on short-term suspension.
+Governor Mike Easley signed the bill in June of that year.

+In 2002, a controversy arose after the North Carolina Division of Motor Vehicles was accused of covering up the speeding citation issued for Democratic U.S. House candidate James Ferguson during the 2000 campaign, and the North Carolina Republican Party called on Cooper to launch an investigation.
+Faced with potential fallout for investigating members of his own party, Cooper called on federal prosecutors to convene an investigative grand jury, arguing that they had powers to compel testimony not available to the state.

 In January 2007, when Durham District Attorney Mike Nifong asked to be recused from dealing with the Duke lacrosse case, Cooper's office assumed responsibility for the case.
 On April 11, 2007, after revelations of Nifong's withholding of evidence, fabrications, and other ethics violations, Cooper dismissed the case against the Duke lacrosse team players, taking the extraordinary step of declaring them "innocent" and victims of a "tragic rush to accuse".
 The decision won him bipartisan praise.

-Two days after the 2007 Virginia Tech shooting, he created the Campus Safety Task Force to analyze school shootings and make policy recommendations to help the government prevent and respond to them.
-The committee delivered its report to him in January 2008.
-After the release of the task force's findings, Cooper assisted members of the North Carolina General Assembly in passing a law that required court clerks to record involuntary commitments in a national gun permit database.
+Days after the 2007 Virginia Tech shooting, Cooper created the Campus Safety Task Force to analyze school shootings and make policy recommendations to help the government prevent and respond to them.
+The task force delivered its report in January 2008.
+After the release of its findings, Cooper assisted members of the North Carolina General Assembly in passing a law that required court clerks to record involuntary commitments in a national gun permit database.